Wobblyyyy/docs/pathfinder/quickstart.md

 ## Getting familiar with Pathfinder
 Pathfinder is an expansible and extensible library for dynamic path generation and playback.
-Unlike similiar libraries, such as ACME Robotic's RoadRunner, Pathfinder is designed to be as close to a drag-and-drop solution as possible.
+Unlike similar libraries, such as ACME Robotics RoadRunner, Pathfinder is designed to be as close to a drag-and-drop solution as possible.

 ## Generating your First Path
-You, unfortunately, won't have some magic method that you can just run and your robot will immediately do whatever you ask it to.
+You, unfortunately, won't have some magic method that you can just run, and your robot will immediately do whatever you ask it to.
 However, it's almost as easy.
 Almost.
-There's two ways you can handle some of the pre-requisites to path generation, which are as follows.
+There are two ways you can handle some pre-requisites to path generation, which are as follows.
 - Controllable drivetrain
 - Accurate odometry